BlackGoku36/armory-tutorials/docs/Basics/Trait.md

 4. [Canvas](#canvas)

 ## Haxe
+Create a cube, name it `Haxe` and place it wherever you want.
+Select it and go to `Scene - Armory Scene Trait`.

 1. Click `+`, select `Haxe` and click `OK`, `Haxe` trait placeholder should appear.
 2. Click `New Script` and name the script of your choice, just make sure the first letter is capital(`HaxeScript` for me).
 3. Finally hit `Edit Script`, you system default IDE should now open up with the project.